Testing API

 - clean up resources

-GenesisJunit supports the following annotations.
+GenesisJunit supports a range of annotations.

 or @ExtendWith(GenesisJunit.class)

 to your class or function.
+This is essential.

 These @ExtendWith(GenesisJunit.class)

-Some of the annotations are Repeatable, this means that you can provide multiple values at the same class or method.
+Some of the annotations are Repeatable; this means that you can provide multiple values at the same class or method.

 Use this annotation to load a script file as part of the test.
 This annotation is Repeatable.